AnthonyByansi/SpeakUp-BCI/SpeakUp-BCI/USAGE.md

 ## Getting Started

 Once you have installed SpeakUp-BCI, you can launch the software by running the following command: `python speakup_bci.py`

+This will launch the user interface, which you can use to interact with the software.
+The user interface is designed to be intuitive and easy to use, with clear labels and instructions for each button and feature.